 Aastrom has developed proprietary processes and device technology that may enable increased efficiency of vector-mediated gene transfer into cells as compared to conventional procedures.
 This directed-motion gene transfer or gene loading technology is being pursued by the Company for application in most cell and tissue types and most vector technologies.
 The Company intends to develop products based upon its gene loading technology.
-Development of additional products will require the Company to raise additional funds or to seek collaborative partners, or both, to finance related research and development activities, as to which there can be no assurance.
+Development of additional products, however, will require the Company to raise additional funds or to seek collaborative partners, or both, to finance related research and development activities, as to which there can be no assurance of success.
 Furthermore, due to the uncertainties involved, the Company is unable to estimate the length of time such development may take.
 If successfully developed into products, the Company believes that such products would facilitate the advancement of numerous gene therapy protocols into the clinic and ultimately the market.
-The Company is the exclusive licensee of a U.S. Patent, and has additional applications pending, for this technology.
-See "--Aastrom Product Candidates For Ex Vivo Gene Therapy."
+The Company has exclusive rights to three issued U.S. patents, and has additional applications pending, for this technology.
+See "Aastrom Product Candidates For Ex Vivo Gene Therapy."